Nathalia Ramos: Early life

-On December 28, 2021, Ramos married Derek An after 13 years of dating and announced on January 14, 2022 her pregnancy with her first child.

 Career

 In 2007, Ramos appeared in the theatrical Bratz motion picture, playing the leading role of Yasmin.
 She made a brief appearance in the music video for Prima J's single "Rockstar" which was a tie-in with the Bratz film and was featured on the film's official soundtrack and provided her voice for the Bratz 4 Real video game.
 She was featured in an episode of the Nickelodeon series True Jackson, VP, portraying an unpredictable teenage supermodel.
 She had a role in 31 North 62 East, a psychological thriller film directed by British director Tristan Loraine.

 Ramos starred in the Nickelodeon television series House of Anubis for two seasons as the lead character, Nina Martin, who travels to England in order to attend a mysterious boarding school.
 She stated that she would not return to House of Anubis for a third season due to her concentrating on college.

 In 2012, Ramos was cast in the 2013 horror film The Damned (originally titled Gallow's Hill), playing Jill, the daughter of Peter Facinelli's character.
 In 2016, Ramos headlined the faith-based psychological thriller film Wildflower, playing Chloe, an artistic college student who is traumatized by her past.